srtager555/wrapping-letters-react/README.md

 ## New upgrades

-1.3.0 IS NOW !!!
+1.4.0 IS NOW !!!

-- The new prop of Wrapping-letters is here ```structure={<React component />}```!!!
+- The new prop of WordOptions is here ```wordOptions={ PerWord: boolean }```!!!

-## Version lasted (1.3.1)
+- ```SpeaceBetweenWord``` is now a optional attribute.

-- The code is optimized for future wordOptions attributes
+- increased of optimizations.

-- ✅ Errors in the syntax that do not deliver the expected product have been corrected
+## News

-- ✅ has been corrected a error in the Key(The not is unique)
+- Are you have a idea for the library?, share the idea in github(in issue section)

-- (1.3.3) error solved when use nextjs
+- I working now in the demo page from the wrapping-letters

 ## How to use